Choosing a new wireless router is like choosing a new president.

 All potential candidates claim to solve all your problems, but you can vote in favor of only one.

-More so, while shopping a router, there are extra concerns to address.
-For, the router which is brilliant for a small apartment might be ruinous for a large house.
+Likewise, while shopping for a router, there are multiple concerns to address.
+The router which is brilliant for a small apartment might not work very well for a large house.
 If you are a gamer, you’d need better Wi-Fi speed than, let’s say, a streamer.
 All this while remembering what your budget is.

 Feel like losing hope?
 This article will help.